luontola/pa-mentor/README.md

 - Will automatically detect and use a backend running on localhost
 - Fixed an incorrect calculation in the map-reduce functions
+- Shows the application version on the backend's index page

 ### PA Mentor 0.1.0 (2014-01-05)